FeliCa

 FeliCa is a contactless RFID smart card system from Sony in Japan, primarily used in electronic money cards.
 The name stands for Felicity Card.
-First utilized in the Octopus card system in Hong Kong, the technology is used in a variety of cards also in countries such as Singapore, Japan, Indonesia, Macau, the Philippines and the United States.
+First utilized in the Octopus card system in Hong Kong, the technology is used in a variety of cards also in countries such as Japan, Indonesia, Macau, the Philippines and the United States.

 Technology

 FeliCa's encryption key is dynamically generated each time mutual authentication is performed, preventing fraud such as impersonation.

 FeliCa is externally powered, i.e. it does not need a battery to operate.
 The card uses power supplied from the special FeliCa card reader when the card comes in range.
 When the data transfer is complete, the reader will stop the supply of power.

 FeliCa was proposed for ISO/IEC 14443 Type C but was rejected.
 However, ISO/IEC 18092 (Near Field Communication) uses some similar modulation methods.
 It uses Manchester coding at 212 kbit/s in the 13.56 MHz range.
 A proximity of 10 centimeters or less is required for communication.

 FeliCa complies with JIS: X6319-4: Specification of implementation for integrated circuit(s) cards - Part 4: High speed proximity cards.
 The standard is regulated by JICSAP (Japan IC Card System Application Council).